ohjay/in-pursuit-of-beauty/README.md

 - You can change the camera position with the arrow keys.
 - You can change the camera yaw with the A and S keys.
 - You can quit the program using Q or ESC.
+- You can save a snapshot by hitting the spacebar.

 ## Results